paragliding training center

 This means that pilots must know how to check the latest balloon soundings at Santa Teresa (EPZ).
 (For a brief introduction on balloon soundings, go to our page on weather explanations.)
 Look at the DRCT and SKNOT columns which give the direction and wind speed at a particular altitude (HGHT column), respectively.
 If there is any wind direction greater than 240 degrees up to at least 12,000' MSL (4,800m MSL), the conditions at Mag may be poor.
 The less the westerly component in the wind direction as altitude increases, the less turbulence.

 Check as many forecast models as possible (see XC Skies, below).
-If they are all between 180 and 220 degrees with modest air up to 12K' MSL (or up to an inversion), it should be flyable -- and why too much fun.
+If they are all between 180 and 220 degrees with modest air up to 12K' MSL (or up to an inversion), it should be flyable.
+The more every model agrees, the better your chances of having good flying conditions.

 Here is a sample balloon sounding from Santa Teresa, NM that shows ideal winds aloft.